ridhirebuts/ridhirebuts.github.io/about.md

 ---
 layout: page
-title: Hey!
-Here's a brief introduction to what I do:
+title: About
 permalink: /about/
 ---

+### Hey!
+Here's a brief introduction to what I do:

 The aim of this account is to provide the truth.
 We live in a world where information recognises no geographical boundaries, where one can live in India and read about the Western narrative of Indian affairs – which is often lacking in any real understanding.
 We live in a world where most Indian news outlets are dedicated to the "left" and the "right" – making the news increasingly polarised.
 We live in a world where misinformation spreads far faster than the truth –- making it increasingly difficult to know what is real and what is not.